 Study design

 The principle study design is that of a prospective study of a cohort of nets distributed through a mass campaign.
 Within a few months (ideally 1-3, but not more than six) following the mass campaign, a representative sample of campaign nets from the study location will be identified through a cluster household survey with all campaign nets from consenting households forming the study cohort.
 These nets will then be labelled with a unique identifier and their presence and physical condition assessed at this baseline and in three additional annual surveys together with household characteristics and use, care and repair behavior for the net.
-At each annual assessment (12, 24 and 36 months), sub-samples of campaign nets will be selected for insecticide effectiveness testing (bio-assays).
+At each assessment (baseline, 12, 24 and 36 months), sub-samples of campaign nets will be selected for insecticide effectiveness testing (bio-assays).
 At the end of the monitoring (Year three assessment), samples for chemical residue will also be included, while a baseline chemical residue assessment is expected to come from the routine post-procurement quality control (QAQC).
 (Optional … delete following if not applicable) In addition, samples will be taken at the end of the study for laboratory textile testing.

 Figure 2: Overview of study design